VidMachine

 Use cases and applications

 WAN 2.7 Image suits social and marketing content where you need sharp 2K-class imagery, vertical or custom aspect ratios, and optional reference-driven edits.
-Use it for Shorts/TikTok start frames, stylized thumbnails, storyboard stills, and e-commerce or brand visuals when you want to fuse or restyle existing shots.
+Use it for short-form start frames, stylized thumbnails, storyboard stills, and e-commerce or brand visuals when you want to fuse or restyle existing shots.

 Why this model